proper-testing/proper-testing.github.io/README.md

 *   Add or edit pages in the 'pages_src' directory.
 *   Pages are written in Markdown.
-For help on Markdown, see [the official syntax guide][1] and [a list of available extensions][2].
+For help on Markdown, see [the official syntax guide][1] and [a list of available extensions][2] (extensions must be enabled separately, inside compile_pages.py).
+This README is actually written in Markdown.
 *   Page names must be alphanumeric, in mixed case, with underscores instead of spaces, and must have the extension '.md'.
 *   The site's structure is reflected in the directory hierarchy.
 *   Support/User_Guide.md is copied from PropEr's README file.
 Do not edit this file directly: any changes you make will be overwritten.
 *   Headers and footers will be added to each page automatically.
-The template for these can be found in the 'page_base.src' file.
+The template for these can be found in the 'template.html' file.
-*   A title will be added to each page, according to its file name.
+*   A title and heading will be added to each page, according to its file name.
 *   Every directory must contain an 'index.md' file.
 The contents of that file will be automatically appended with a list of the pages and sub-directories inside that directory.